Form.ApplyFilter event (Access)

-The actions in the ApplyFilter macro or event procedure occur before the filter is applied or removed; or after the Advanced Filter/Sort, Filter By Form, or Server Filter By Form window is closed, but before the form is redisplayed.
-The criteria you've entered in the newly created filter are available to the ApplyFilter macro or event procedure as the setting of the Filter or ServerFilter property.
+The actions in the ApplyFilter event procedure or macro occur before the filter is applied or removed, or after the Advanced Filter/Sort, Filter By Form, or Server Filter By Form window is closed, but before the form is redisplayed.
+The criteria you've entered in the newly created filter are available to the ApplyFilter event procedure or macro as the setting of the Filter or ServerFilter property.

-Sets the Filter or ServerFilter property or FilterOn or ServerFilterByForm property in a macro or Visual Basic (although you can set these properties in an ApplyFilter macro or event procedure).
+- Sets the Filter or ServerFilter property or FilterOn or ServerFilterByForm property in a macro or Visual Basic (although you can set these properties in an ApplyFilter event procedure or macro).

 The following example shows how to hide the AmountDue, Tax, and TotalDue controls on an Orders form when the applied filter restricts the records to only those orders that have been paid for.